MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [x] regression.  `This is the correct answer because regression is used to predict continuous values, such as the likelihood of a customer buying a product.`

-## Q: Deploying a Real-Time Inference Pipeline
+## Q9: Deploying a Real-Time Inference Pipeline

 > To perform real-time inferencing using Azure Machine Learning, where must the model be deployed for others to consume it as a service?